MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

   **There is a key difference between the binning and Fourier methods when it comes to calculating the derivatives!**

-  - With the binning method, the derivatives are estimated numerically from the discrete height field using :func:`numpy.gradient` with the physical spacings :math:`\Delta x` and :math:`\Delta y`, so that curvature values are in physical units.
+  - With the binning methods (binning and binning nearest), the derivatives are estimated numerically from the discrete height field using :func:`numpy.gradient` with the physical spacings :math:`\Delta x` and :math:`\Delta y`, so that curvature values are in physical units.

   - With the Fourier method, the derivatives are evaluated analytically from the fitted Fourier series, so they are not subject to finite-difference discretization error.
 Curvature accuracy is instead governed by the Fourier series truncation.

-  **Therefore, the two methods differ in what limits curvature accuracy:** binning is sensitive to **finite-difference error** on the height grid (often worse when the grid is coarse), while the Fourier pipeline is sensitive to **how well the truncated series fits the atom data**; its derivatives are exact for that fitted surface at any output grid resolution, so refining the bin grid alone does not remove truncation or sampling limitations.
+  **Therefore, the three methods differ in what limits curvature accuracy:**
+  The binning methods are sensitive to **finite-difference error** on the height grid, while the Fourier pipeline is sensitive to **how well the truncated series fits the atom data**; its derivatives are exact for that fitted surface at any output grid resolution, so refining the bin grid alone does not remove truncation or sampling limitations.